-STUDENT INVOLVEMENT PLANNING GUIDELINES -
+STUDENT INVOLVEMENT PLANNING GUIDELINES-

-The director of student involvement oversees the broad range of activities planned by student organizations.
-The Office of Student Involvement, located in Calvin Ulrey basement, serves as the focal point of activity planning and provides meeting space for student organizations, and office space for involvement staff.
+Students wishing to create or update organization webpages through Spartan Life should contact the office of Student Involvement via email at SAC@manchester.edu The director of student involvement oversees the broad range of activities planned by student organizations.
+The Office of Student Involvement, located on the first floor of the Chinworth Center, serves as the focal point of activity planning and provides meeting space for student organizations, and office space for involvement staff.